 Corn gluten made natural weed killer

 Corn gluten is an effective weed control that prevents weeds from sprouting in areas where ground covers and flowering plants have been planted.
-As a result, it’s gaining popularity in controlling crabgrass and other weeds from the from beds.
+As a result, it’s gaining popularity in controlling crabgrass and other weeds from the beds.

 Vinegar based homemade weed killer